digitalcytometry/ecotyper/README.md

 ## **Tutorial 3:** Recovery of Cell States and Ecotypes in Spatial Transcriptomics data

-EcoTyper comes pre-loaded with the resources necessary for the reference-guided recovery of cell states and ecotypes previously defined in carcinoma and respectively lymphoma, in user-provided expression data.
+EcoTyper comes pre-loaded with the resources necessary for the reference-guided recovery of cell states and ecotypes previously defined in carcinoma and lymphoma, in user-provided expression data.

 Here we illustrate how one can perform cell state and ecotype recovery in Visium Spatial Gene Expression arrays from [10x Genomics](https://www.10xgenomics.com/products/spatial-gene-expression).
 For this tutorial we recover cell states and ecotypes defined across carcinomas in whole transcriptome spatial transcriptomics data from [breast cancer](https://support.10xgenomics.com/spatial-gene-expression/datasets/1.1.0/V1_Breast_Cancer_Block_A_Section_1).